 Sometimes the stye doesn't go away, and can turn into a cyst called a chalazion.
-If this happens it doesn't look so red, and doesn't hurt, but you still have a lump on your eyelid.
+If this happens it doesn't look particularly red and it doesn't hurt.
+However, you will have a lump on your eyelid.

-Very occasionally the infection can spread to the eye causing conjunctivitis, which may need antibiotic ointment to clear the infection.
-Alternatively the infection can spread around the eyelid.
-It would become red and swollen, and you should see your GP as you may need antibiotic tablets.
+Very occasionally the infection can spread.
+It may spread to the surface of the eye, causing conjunctivitis, which may need antibiotic ointment or drops to clear the infection.
+Alternatively the infection can spread around the eyelid, causing it to become more red and swollen.
+If this happens you should see your GP as you may need antibiotic tablets.

-An extremely rare complication is the infection spreading to involve the whole eyelid and tissues surrounding the eye.
-The eyelid may be very swollen and red, you might not be able to open the eye and you may have a lot of pain and fever.
-Sometimes the eyeball is pushed forward so that your eye sticks out more, and you may be very sensitive to the light.
-If you develop this type of complication, called orbital cellulitis, you need to see a medical professional urgently.
-Treatment of orbital cellulitis is with antibiotics, usually intravenously via a drip, in hospital.
+An extremely rare complication is the infection spreading to involve the whole eyelid and tissues surrounding and behind the eye.
+The eyelid may be very swollen and red, it may hurt or be impossible to open the eye and you may have a lot of pain and a high temperature (fever).
+Sometimes the eyeball is pushed forwards so that it bulges, and you may be very sensitive to the light.
+If you develop this type of complication, which is called orbital cellulitis, you need to see a medical professional urgently.
+Treatment of orbital cellulitis is with antibiotics, usually given into a vein (intravenously) via a drip, in hospital.

 - Styes (hordeola); NICE CKS, August 2015 (UK access only)